 - The Council Blog: PDC members work behind the scenes to stay informed.
 Associate members are active professionals.
 Read what they’re thinking here.

 The Forum is held at the George Washington University Elliott School of International Affairs, 1957 E. Street, NW, Washington, D.C.
 (Foggy Bottom Metro), starting at noon.
 Sandwiches and refreshments are served.
-Find the upcoming Forum on our Events page.
+Find upcoming Forums on our Events page.

 - Spring and Fall Forums: These half-day programs have investigated broad topics, each spawning a book.
 See the summary page for them here.